 Hancock Injury Attorneys has developed a strong record of achieving successful results for clients throughout Tampa and west-central Florida who have been injured in car accidents.
 Attorney Mike Hancock has more than 30 years of legal experience.
-Our firm has represented many individuals who have been injured in an accident by someone without sufficient insurance.
+Our car accident lawyers in Tampa have represented many individuals who have been injured in an accident by someone without sufficient insurance.

 - Approximately 26% of drivers on the road in Florida are uninsured drivers.
 That’s more than one out of every four drivers.

-- Florida law does not require drivers to carry bodily liability coverage.
-Meaning that Florida drivers are not required to carry insurance which pays for the personal injuries (medical expenses, lost wages and pain and suffering if you have suffered a permanent injury) they cause to others.
-Ironically, Florida law does require, however, that drivers carry property damage coverage to pay for the property damage they cause to your car or other property.
+- State law does not require drivers to carry bodily liability coverage.
+Meaning that drivers are not required to carry insurance which pays for the personal injuries (medical expenses, lost wages and pain and suffering if you have suffered a permanent injury) they cause to others.
+Ironically, the law does require, however, that drivers carry property damage coverage to pay for the property damage they cause to your car or other property.

 - There is a very strong possibility that your medical bills, lost wages and pain and suffering incurred in an automobile accident caused by another person will not be paid if the person responsible for the accident did not carry bodily liability insurance and you did not carry UM coverage.

-- Florida laws are historically very “debtor-friendly”.
-Meaning, that it is very difficult in Florida to execute a Judgment against an individual’s personal property.
+- State laws are historically very “debtor-friendly”.
+Meaning, that it is very difficult to execute a Judgment against an individual’s personal property.
 Unless the individual who has caused an accident has substantial personal assets, your claim for injuries is generally limited to any bodily liability insurance that the individual possesses or your own UM coverage.

 - Your UM coverage protects you even if you are a passenger in another person’s vehicle.
 Or, if you are a pedestrian at the time of the accident.